aarneng/Outline-Summaryst/README.md

 ## Known limitations
 - Currently, we do not provide a way for styling the table of contents or headings
+- Page numbering is a bit buggy
+- long summaries (>= 1 page long) are not supported

 ## License: